Fantasy Football Player Similarity Scores

 - Do receivers who had a 1,000 yards on a poor passing team fare differently than those that had 1,000 yards on one of the top passing offenses, when we look a year later?

 Answers to these types of questions may be revealed by looking at how players that put up similar stat lines did a year later.
 It’s also a good exercise to ground your projections in the reality of what has happened in the recent past.

-How those lists of similar players fared in their next season helps us understand how Taylor and Rodgers might perform in 2022.
+How those lists of similar players fared in their next season helps us understand how Chubb and Rodgers might perform in 2023.
 How we performed this similarity analysis, using several statistical categories, is outlined below.